-“So much of this is about the storytelling” Al Parrish says as he explains to me the history of his band, their 2013 album Trans Atlantic, and the new music they’re preparing to unveil at the sold-out show at Heartwood Hall.
+“So much of this is about the storytelling” Al Parrish says as he explains to me the history of his band, and the new music they’re preparing to unveil at the sold-out Heartwood show.

-Parrish is the ‘P’ in RPR, a band named after its members Steve Ritchie, Al Parrish, and Rob Ritchie, all from the band Tanglefoot.
+Parrish is the ‘P’ in RPR; the two R’s are Steve and Rob Ritchie, and all three are from the band Tanglefoot.
 And then there’s the addition of Beaker Granger, percussionist, songwriter and sometimes lead vocalist who seems to fit right into the dynamic like he’s been playing with those three for the last thirty years too.
 The band credits Beaker with the formation of RPR after they met at a Dylan tribute night where Granger was playing with the house band and Steve delivered a killer version of One More Cup of Coffee.

 Here’s the story:

 They kicked the night off with a new one called Great Big Love, a funky song with a strong bass line and an important message: there’s too much fear right now and not enough love.
 A timely tune.
 Another new one called Shopkeeper was unveiled later in the set.
 It was written by Rob and Beaker in the rolling hills of Yorkshire Dales in England and details the relationship between a home-body shopkeeper and a traveler with “eyes always on the next bend” and the “vagabond love” that develops between them.
 I found out last night that Rob is also a novelist, and his attention to detail in his songs is indicative of the craft.